-As a migrant myself, I am acutely aware of the navigatory tightrope required to make a space for oneself away from home.
+Every stage of working on the film was a learning.
+One of my biggest take-aways?
 In an intimate society such as Goa, bread is a tool to stake claim to belong.

 Saumyananda was cinematographer for award winning Eeb Allay Ooo directed by Prateek Vats.
 He was nominated for the 2018 Asia Pacific Screen Award for Achievement in Cinematography for Balkempa directed by Ere Gowda

 He won the MIFF National Award for Best Cinematography for Have You Seen the Arana? directed by Sunanda Bhat.

 Rikhav won the Marathi Filmfare Award for Best Editor for Court directed by Chaitanya Tamhane.
 He was editor on National Film Award winning Fried Fish, Chicken Soup & a Premiere Show directed by Mamta Murthy.
 He also edits art installation videos.

 Sharing responsibilities at the bakery is crucial to making it work.
 Do they have a favourite bread?
 “We eat whatever is unsold.
 Sometimes we keep aside pão but if a customer does not want other types of bread, we give our pão”.

 The matriarch is an expert at giving shape to various bread.
 She comes from a family of bakers.
 “My father’s brother was a baker.
 My father died when I was very young, I don’t remember him.
 I have a younger brother.
 He used to work with the Railways in Bombay, he is in retirement now”.